surelogic/jsure/jsure-opgen/README.txt

 To create opgen.jar:
--- Right-click on plugin.xml and select "PDE Tools | Create Ant Build File" -- Right-click on the resulting build.xml and select "Run As | Ant Build" (first) You may need to refresh the project before you can see opgen.jar
+-- Right-click on META-INF/MANIFEST.MF and select "PDE Tools | Create Ant Build File" -- Right-click on the resulting build.xml and select "Run As | Ant Build" (first) You may need to refresh the project before you can see opgen.jar